Have you ever stood in a coffee shop, looking to buy yourself some new Specialty Coffee beans, and as you read the package, you see the word ‘washed’?

 Step 4.
 Wash

-After the Fermentation, the beans are then washed where the mucilage layer is now removed from the bean.
+After the Fermentation, the beans are then washed and the mucilage layer is now removed from the bean.

 Step 5.
 Drying